Memecoin Global Market Profile: Users, Narratives, and Community Culture Deconstruction

 • Japan: Influenced by ACG culture, anime-themed tokens are popular, but overall trading activity is low to moderate.
 Strict regulatory requirements mandate that exchanges hold licenses, and discussions mainly occur on platforms like 5ch and X.

 • Russia: The market is driven by sanctions, with active DEX and P2P trading.
-Telegram communities are highly speculative regarding Memecoins, but their long-term sustainability is low, with occasional appearances of politically related tokens.
+Telegram communities exhibit strong speculation on Memecoins, but long-term sustainability is low, with occasional political-related tokens emerging.

 3. Analysis of Memecoin Ecosystems in Various Regions